CDRT/docs/bios/settings/thinkpad/virtualization.md

 **Intel-based machine**

-One of 2 possible states:
+Options:

 1. On – a VMM (Virtual Machine Monitor) can utilize the additional hardware capabilities provided by Intel (R) Virtualization technology.
-Default, if ‘OS Optimized Defaults’ has value ‘On’.<br>
+Default, if `OS Optimized Defaults` has value `On`.<br>
-    **Note**.
-It is automatically enabled and cannot be disabled if ‘Kernel DMA Protection’ is enabled.
 2. Off - Intel (R) Virtualization Technology is off.
-Default, if ‘OS Optimized Defaults’ has value ‘Off’.
+Default, if `OS Optimized Defaults` has value `Off`.

+!> If `Kernel DMA Protection` is enabled, this feature is automatically enabled and cannot be disabled.

 Additional information is here: [How to enable Virtualization Technology on Lenovo PC computers](https://support.lenovo.com/de/en/solutions/ht500006).